Naturism in Argentina: History

-On 10 January 1994, actress Moria Casán and her then partner Luis Vadalá established Franka Beach (Playa Franka), an area in the coast of Argentina of Mar Chiquita Partido, Buenos Aires Province, where women could freely be topless.
-There was a demonstration of "brassiere cutting" to open the new summer season and as a symbolic representation to put an end to prejudices against self acceptance and to advocate for liberty, inclusion, and gender equality.
-Later a parador or a beach facility was erected to serve the beach.
-The Franka Beach experience fell into crisis, partly due to pressure from some neighbours of the resort town to have it closed due to morality reasons, but mainly due to the debts from the shareholders Antonio Fraiese and Luis Vadalá after they failed to pay the beach license fee for eight years.
-On 3 September 2004, the intendant of Mar Chiquita cancelled the concession.
+On January 10, 1994, actress Moria Casán and her then partner Luis Vadalá inaugurated Franka Beach (Playa Franka), an area in the Argentine coast of Mar Chiquita Partido, in the Buenos Aires Province, where women could be topless.
+A known practice in this beach was that of "bra cutting" at the start of every summer season to symbolize putting an end to prejudices against self-acceptance and to advocate for liberty, inclusion and gender equality.
+Later, a parador (a beach facility that offers food services and recreational activities) operating 24/7 was built.
+However, the Franka Beach experience began to unfold into a crisis due to pressure from neighbors who wanted the beach to close for morality reasons, but mostly due to debts that had accumulated from shareholders Antonio Fraiese and Luis Vadalá, who had failed to pay the beach license fee for eight years.
+As a result of this, the Mar Chiquita mayor revoked their license on September 3, 2004.

-Nowadays the Association for the Argentine Naturist Nudism (Asociación para el Nudismo Naturista Argentino, or APANNA), a nonprofit organization congregate Argentine naturists and was established to promote naturism.
-It gained state authorization in September 2005.
+Nowadays, Argentine nudists congregate in the Association for the Argentine Naturist Nudism (Asociación para el Nudismo Naturista Argentino, or APANNA), a non-profit civil association that aims to promote the practice of nudism.
+The association was granted legal status in September 2005.

+In Argentina, different socialization activities by gay, nudist men have emerged since the 2000s.
+In 2005 Argentina's first nudist bar, called Fever Night, had theme nights focused on gay nudists.
+In 2009, a gay, nudist country villa called "La Fiesta del Chavoncito" and located in the city of Pilar, in the Buenos Aires Province, was reported.

 Nudist locations

-Escondida Beach (Playa Escondida) is located in Chapadmalal, General Pueyrredón Partido, Buenos Aires Province.
-It is the first clothing-optional beach, established in 2001.
+Escondida Beach (Playa Escondida), is located at the foot of cliffs that are over 20 feet tall in Chapadmalal, General Pueyrredón Partido, Buenos Aires Province.
+It is the first clothing-optional Argentine beach, and it was established in 2001.
+Attendees include elderly people, families, and couples, with the latter comprimising one half of the total of attendants.

 People such as elderly, families, and couples attend the beach; the latter comprising half of the visitors attending there.

 Querandí Beach (Playa Querandí) is another clothing-optional beach.
 It is located in Villa Gesell Partido and was designated as naturist beach by the local government in 2008.
+It is a natural beach that has no buildings and offers no services due to being located in a protected area.

-The naturist club Edén, established in 1999, occupies a country house of three hectares in La Reja town, Moreno Partido, Buenos Aires Province.
-This club's activities include volleyball, trekking, singing, and shared meals.
+The naturist club Edén, established in 1999, is located in a three-hectare country house in La Reja town, Buenos Aires Province.
+This club's activities include volleyball, trekking, singing, and meal sharing.

-On the Sierra Grande, 14 kilometers from Tanti city of Punilla Department, Córdoba Province, there is a naturist reservation known as Yatan Rumi, established in 2003.
-The people who attend here include families, couples without children, and single men and women.
-A nudist marathon, naked tango dancing, parties, and nature-linked activities are held here.
+On the Sierra Grande, 14 kilometers from Tanti city of the Punilla Department, Córdoba Province, there is a naturist reserve known as Yatan Rumi, established in 2003.
+The people who frequent this reserve include families, couples without children, and single men and women.
+A nudist marathon, naked tango dancing lessons, parties, and nature-linked activities are held here.